 Under Creative Commons License: Attribution

-Update – one thing we must say in reading this article sometimes later is that Google no longer looks at PPC sights favorably.
-Much like life, Google is continually changing and morphing and what it may or may not like and one thing they’ve changed on is parking sites and Pay Per Click (PPC) sites.
+Update – one thing that’s changed since originally writing this article, Google no longer looks at PPC sights favorably.
+Much like life, Google is continually changing and morphing.
+Google may or may not like and one thing this year and change it the next.
+Something they’ve changed is their thinking on parking sites and Pay Per Click (PPC) sites.
 Google has changed their mind so much in fact they really don’t like them anymore.

-We really agree with this blog otherwise.
-The one thing the author and most people for that matter is the ….
-Brandable Domain Names.
-It’s been a number of years since this article was written and long since the original article and things have changes quite a bit.
+While it’s been a number of years since this article was written, and long still since the original article, things have changes quite a bit.
 You will be hard pressed to find a great company name that is short and descriptive and not registered.
 Of course you can find great sites like ours and others that have the names but you are going to have to pay for it.

-If you are looking for an unregistered domain name you are going to have go with either an increasingly long domain name or a brandable and we love the brandables.
-Other then that, the original author has a lot of good points for buying a domain on the secondary market.
+Finding an unregistered brandable domains for sale is becoming more and more difficult with time.
+You may find that you are forced into an long domain name or a brandable.
+If it isn’t clear, we love the brandables.
+Other then these two items, the original author’s article still holds up.
+The article still has a lot of good points for buying a domain on the secondary market.